HomePod: Second generation

-On January 18, 2023, Apple announced the second-generation HomePod.
+On January 18, 2023, Apple announced the second-generation HomePod in a video announcement.
 It runs on an Apple S7 system-in-package, first used in the Apple Watch Series 7, and includes an Apple U1 chip for ultra-wideband support, which is used for haptic and visual feedback when handing off music from an iPhone to a HomePod.
 Compared to the first-generation model, it has two fewer tweeters and microphones, and only supports Wi-Fi 4 (802.11n) while the original supported Wi-Fi 5 (802.11ac).
 It also supports the Thread network protocol.
-A future software update will add sound detection for smoke and carbon monoxide alarms.
+An April 2023 software update added sound detection for smoke and carbon monoxide alarms.
 Externally, the second-generation model is similar to the first but slightly shorter at 6.6 inches (168 mm), and lighter at 5.16 lb (2.3 kg), and has a larger recessed touch screen panel at the top of the unit with the volume adjustment buttons permanently etched in.
 It can only create a stereo pair with another second-generation model.

 According to YouTuber Marques Brownlee's testing, the second-generation HomePod can still leave white rings on wooden surfaces, though the issue is less pronounced than with the first-generation model.

 Operating system

-The HomePod runs audioOS, a fork of tvOS, publicly known as HomePod Software.
+The HomePod runs HomePod Software, internally known as audioOS, a forked version of tvOS.
+It was launched alongside the release of the original HomePod, released on February 9, 2018.
+Though it was initially a fork of iOS, since version 13.4 in 2020, it has been a fork of tvOS.
+Software updates are installed automatically over-the-air, but can also be installed manually through the Home app. audioOS's main user-facing features are AirPlay 2 and Siri.

+In 2021, an Apple job listing referenced a non-existent "homeOS" operating system, echoing previous Bloomberg leaks about possible future Apple products for the living room that would merge the Apple TV and HomePod.